 Belgian Chocolate History

-Hopefully unsurprisingly to you, my dear reader, chocolate is made from the seeds of the cacao tree, which grows in the tropics.
+Hopefully unsurprisingly to you, my dear reader, chocolate is made from the seeds of the cacao tree— known as cacao beans— which grows in the tropics.
 Belgium is not tropical, and therefore cannot grow cacao, so all cacao used to make Belgian chocolate must be imported from somewhere.
 Initially, cacao was imported to Belgium from the Americas, via Spain.
 Quite the European road trip, eh?
 Back then cacao was mostly consumed in the form of a bitter hot chocolate, affordable almost exclusively by the upper class as a sort of medicinal beverage.

 The history of chocolate in Belgium dates back to the 1600’s, when the head of an Abbey in Ghent made the earliest recorded purchase of chocolate.
 By the end of that century, chocolate consumption had spread across the country.
 Bruges historical archives show that a local chocolatier sold 83 pounds of chocolate to a Mr. Le Gillon in 1693, according to some Belgian chocolate history I read in the Bruges Chocolate Museum.